faresfares15/giga-messaging/Comments.md

 - Number of unseen messages as a notification (e.g "5 new messages")
 - Show sent times of messages
 - "${user} is typing..."
+- Side panel on the right side to show chat details and settings